3rd Army Division (Peru)

+The 3rd Army Division (III División de Ejército) is a combined infantry division unit of the Peruvian Army (EP) that specialized in combat patrol in mountain forest terrain, combined arms, irregular warfare, jungle and mountain warfare, and maneuver warfare.

 History

-The unit was created on December 15, 1961 and activated on the same date a year later, named as the 3rd Military Region (III Región Militar).
+The unit was created on 15 December 1961 and activated on the same date a year later, named as the 3rd Military Region (III Región Militar).
 From 2002 until 2013 it was known as the Southern Military Region (Región Militar del Sur).

 The unit's coat of arms features both Republican and Incan symbolism similar to that of other units, as well as the Misti, located in the outskirts of Arequipa.

 Organization

 The 3rd Army Division is formed by the following units: